stationgroup/ansible-experiments/README.md

-# ansible-experiments
+# Ansible Playbook Experiments

-:microscope: Ansible experimentation
+Paid for by [Bryan Black](https://bringyourwallet.com/donate), for the benefit of all lazy sysadmin. <sub>[What's ansible?](https://docs.ansible.com/)</sub>

+Special thanks to the helpful devs that contributed their expertise.

-### What can these playbooks do?
+## What can these playbooks do?

 Features                                         | Ubuntu | Debian | FreeBSD |
 -------------------------------------------------|--------|--------|---------|